ATTX-project/ATTX-project.github.io/attx_project/Dissemination-Workflow.md

 {"@id": "http://example.org/pub1","@type": "http://example.org/vocab#Publication","http://purl.org/dc/elements/1.1/creator": "Plato","http://purl.org/dc/elements/1.1/title": "The Republic"}
 ```

 User can also give the document type as parameter.
-If document type is not given, the service will first try to parse the type using the value of @type property from the document.
-If that is not available, a static type "general" is used.
+If document type is not given, the service will first try to parse the type using the value of `@type` property from the document.
+If that is not available, a static type "General" is used.
 Resulting ES bulk document is stored on the shared file system and the URI pointing to that document is sent back as a reply.

 Indexing service receives the URI of the bulk file and the alias under which to index the documents.
 It first creates a new index under a generated name using the bulk file.
-If the indexing completes succesfully, the service then removes the alias from the existing index (if any), adds it to the new index and deletes the old index.
+If the indexing completes successfully, the service then removes the alias from the existing index (if any), adds it to the new index and deletes the old index.